velvetroom/clean-architecture/README.md

 import CleanArchitecture
 ```

-Create a class that implements Interactor and add the required boiler plate:
+Create a class that extends Interactor:

 ```
 class MyInteractor:Interactor {
-    weak var delegate:InteractorDelegate?

-    required init() { }
 }
 ```

+Properties of Interactor

-- `delegate` A weak reference to the InteractorDelegate; this is the only communication going from the Interactor to the Presenter, the Interactor notifies the Presenter when it should update the presentation.
+- `delegate` A weak reference to the Presenter; this is the only communication going from the Interactor to the Presenter, the Interactor notifies the Presenter when it should update the presentation.
-- `required init` Initialize any property that you need or leave it empty if none.

 ### Presenter